-What better way to end a full day of holiday shopping than to enjoy the sights and sounds of Union Station's well-decked halls?
-Washington, D.C.'s train station and upscale shopping mall features entertainment throughout the season to appeal to all ages.
-The Christmas tree is a gift to the people of Washington and a symbol of the friendship between the United States and Norway.
-The tree symbolizes Norway’s gratitude for help received during and after World War II.
-The Christmas Tree Lighting ceremony has been a Washington, D.C.
+Union Station is one of the best venues for holiday shopping in Washington, D.C. not only for its variety of wares but the historic building is also festively decorated each year with its large wreaths and thousands of twinkling lights as well as the signature Christmas tree.
+The centrally-located tree is a gift to the people of Washington from Norway and a symbol of the friendship between the two countries; the tree symbolizes Norway’s gratitude for help received during and after World War II.
+Additionally, the Christmas Tree Lighting ceremony has been a Washington, D.C.

-West Hall.
-The U.S. Marine Corps Reserve "Toys for Tots"-campaign delivers a new toy and provides a tangible sign of hope to economically disadvantaged children at Christmas.
-Union Station is one of the top collection sites for the program in the nation's capital which was founded in 1947 when U.S. Marine Corps Major Bill Hendricks and a group of Marine Reservists in Los Angeles collected and distributed 5,000 toys to needy children for Christmas.
-In 1948, the program expanded and became a nationwide campaign.
+The U.S. Marine Corps Reserve "Toys for Tots" campaign delivers a new toy and provides a tangible sign of hope to economically disadvantaged children at Christmas, which was founded in 1947 when U.S. Marine Corps Major Bill Hendricks and a group of Marine Reservists in Los Angeles collected and distributed 5,000 toys to needy children for Christmas.
+In 1948, the program expanded and became a nationwide campaign, and Union Station is now one of the top collection sites for the program in the nation's capital.

-About Union Station
+Important Information About Union Station

 Union Station is a transportation depot as well as one of the largest shopping venues in the nation's capital.
-It is located at 50 Massachusetts Avenue, NE., Washington, DC and has a Metro stop on the Red Line.
-The historic building is located north of the Capitol Building and northeast of the National Mall.
-It is within walking distance to many of the most visited landmarks in the nation's capital.
+It is located at 50 Massachusetts Avenue Northeast in Washington, D.C. and has a Metro stop on the Red Line.
+The historic building is located north of the Capitol Building and northeast of the National Mall, and it is within walking distance to many of the most visited landmarks in the nation's capital.